 Since the arrival of node v 7.6.0 async / await has been supported in node by default.
-With the imminent arrival of Node.js version 8 there is no longer any reason to not use async / await in your node applications.
+If you’re using Node 8.0+ there is no reason to not use async / await in your node applications.
 If you aren’t familiar with async / await or aren’t sure why you would want to use it over promises, here’s a quick rundown:

 Go from this: